 Notes

 - Don’t over-mix the batter.
-A few lumps in the batter are okay, and actually result in fluffier pancakes, so don’t try to stir the batter until smooth.
+A few lumps in the batter are okay, and actually result in fluffier pancakes, so don’t try to stir the batter until it’s smooth.
 Over-mixing will yield dense, tough blueberry pancakes.

 - To prevent discolored pancakes: Wipe the skillet clean between batches to remove caramelized blueberry juices from the pan.
 If using frozen blueberries, do not thaw them beforehand.
 The juices will bleed into the batter, turning the pancakes a strange color.

 - To prevent sticking: Butter the skillet between batches to prevent the pancakes from sticking.
-I also recommend using a large skillet that is nonstick or a well-seasoned cast iron skillet.
+I also recommend using a large skillet that is nonstick or a well-seasoned cast-iron skillet.

 - For blueberry buttermilk pancakes: Swap the whole milk out for an equal amount of buttermilk, and leave out the lemon juice.